-- With the mixer, beat eggs on medium speed until foamy, about 2 minutes, add the honey to the melted butter, milk, salt, and vinegar, beat on low speed to incorporate everything.
+- In the mixer, beat eggs on medium speed until foamy, about 2 minutes.
+Add the honey to the melted butter, milk, salt, and vinegar and beat slowly to incorporate everything.

-- Add the flour with the baking powder, beat on medium speed for 1 minute, beat until it is homogenous until it is a liquid batter.
+- Add the flour with the baking powder, beat on medium speed for 1 minute, and beat until it is homogenous until is a liquid batter.

-- Pour into a greased or parchment covered pan, you can use a cake 8″ in diameter pan or a pound cake pan.
+- Pour into a greased or parchment-covered pan.
+You can use a cake 8″ in diameter or a pound cake pan.

-- Bake 40-45 minutes, until golden, a stick inserted in the middle should come out clean.
-Cool 5-10 minutes, then take out of the mold and let cool completely.
+- Bake for 40-45 minutes, until golden.
+A stick inserted in the middle should come out clean.
+Cool for 5-10 minutes.
+Remove the mold and let it cool completely.